 It is no wonder Joaquin Phoenix was nominated for an Academy Award this year, as was his costar Reese Witherspoon.
 Both actors give extraordinary performances; Joaquin sang and played the guitar as Johnny, and Reese as June Carter Cash also sang and played the autoharp.

 I had forgotten or not realized that Johnny Cash came along in the same era as Elvis, Jerry Lee Lewis and Roy Orbison.
-Walk the Line is thus a trip to the roots of a new time for American music in the 50’s and 60’s, and I enjoyed the film from beginning to end.

 June Carter deals with her own trials, including ostracism from her religiously fanatical fans that condemn her for getting a divorce.
 The film is also very much about the romance between Johnny and June, a love story that takes over a decade to resolve, and that never follows a straight line.